The Best Hot Springs in the Banff Area!

 Soaking in a hot spring surrounded by snow-capped mountains and crisp alpine air is a True North experience.

 Banff National Park offers an endless array of outdoor activities that work out your muscles and push your body to its limit.
 After a day of skiing, hiking or biking, there’s nothing better than retreating to a hot pool known for its healing and muscle relaxing powers.

 There are plenty of scenic hot springs in the Banff/Canmore area that are totally accessible by car.
 Venturing to these hot springs can be a lot of fun in itself, as many of the roads in Banff National Park provide incredible scenery.
-Along the highways you will see mountains, beautiful forests, wildlife, waterfalls, marshes, and many other stunning sights – especially black bears, which are a common spectacle in summer time along highway shoulders!
+Along the highways, you will see mountains, beautiful forests, wildlife, waterfalls, marshes, and many other stunning sights – especially black bears, which are a common spectacle in the summertime along highway shoulders!

 Whether you’re looking for a clean, developed hot spring for where you can soothe your muscles, or a rugged, natural hot spring to check off your Canadian bucket list, we’ve compiled some of the best spots in and around Banff National Park.

 After a day on the slopes, or even a trip up the Banff Gondola, nothing soothes the soul (and muscles) like a soak in the healing waters of the Banff Upper Hot Springs.

 These hot springs, after all, are Banff National Park’s reason for discovery: a stumble into a steaming cave of mineral waters by an early explorer in the late 1880s led to the protection of the region and the eventual development of Banff National Park.

 “Taking the waters” has long been a tradition of those seeking to soothe muscle aches and stiffness in joints and can be the perfect end to a day of Alpine or Nordic skiing, hiking, climbing or even shopping in Banff Town!
 The water is 100% naturally flowing, contains five soothing minerals and is kept at a toasty 37-40°C year-round.